Vicki Miles-LaGrange

-Vicki Miles-LaGrange (born September 30, 1953) is an inactive Senior United States district judge of the United States District Court for the Western District of Oklahoma.
+Vicki Lynn Miles-LaGrange (born September 30, 1953) is an inactive senior United States district judge of the United States District Court for the Western District of Oklahoma.
 She was the first African-American woman to be sworn in as United States Attorney for the Western District of Oklahoma.
 She was also the first African-American woman elected to the Oklahoma Senate.

 Early life and education

-Born September 30, 1953, in Oklahoma City, Oklahoma, Miles-LaGrange, received a certificate from the University of Ghana in Accra, Ghana, West Africa in 1973, and graduated cum laude from Vassar College with a Bachelor of Arts degree in 1974.
+Born September 30, 1953, in Oklahoma City, Miles-LaGrange, received a certificate from the University of Ghana in Accra, Ghana, West Africa in 1973, and graduated cum laude from Vassar College with a Bachelor of Arts degree in 1974.
 In 1977, she received her Juris Doctor from Howard University School of Law in Washington, D.C., where she was an editor of The Howard Law Journal.

 As an honors graduate of Howard University School of Law, Washington, D.C., she served as an Editor of The Howard Law Journal while working part-time as a Congressional Intern for U.S. House Speaker Carl Albert.

 Career in government

 Before 1977 she served as a legislative intern for Speaker of the House Carl Albert, a law clerk for district judge Luther L. Bohanon, a law clerk for the United States Commission on Civil Rights, and a law clerk for the law firm of Arnold & Porter.
-Miles-LaGrange served as a law clerk to Woodrow Seals of the United States District Court for the Southern District of Texas from 1977 to 1979.
+Miles-LaGrange served as a law clerk to Woodrow Bradley Seals of the United States District Court for the Southern District of Texas from 1977 to 1979.

 She was a graduate fellow in the Criminal Division of the United States Department of Justice in Washington, D.C. from 1979 to 1980, and a special assistant to the African Development Group, Washington, D.C. from 1980 to 1981.
 She was, at the same time, a lecturer in the Women's Studies Program at the University of Maryland, College Park in 1981.
 From 1981 to 1982, she was a special assistant to the African Development Group in Washington, DC.
 She was a trial attorney of Office of Enforcement Operations, United States Department of Justice from 1982 to 1983.

 She returned to Oklahoma to serve as an assistant district attorney for Oklahoma County from 1983 to 1986, where she prosecuted sex crimes.
 She then entered the private practice of law in Oklahoma City from 1986 to 1993, and was during that period an Oklahoma State Senator from 1987 to 1993, making her the first African-American woman elected to the Oklahoma State Senate along with Maxine Horner.
 She was the United States Attorney for the Western District of Oklahoma from 1993 to 1994.